SWURPG

 This section is the central hub for all SWURPG enemies, creatures, and notable NPCs.
 Each category contains multiple stat blocks, organized by role and difficulty so you can quickly pick the right threats for your party's level.

-Difficulty Rating (DR) for GMs
+Threat Rating (TR) for GMs

-The DR Scale
+The TR Scale

 Use these bands as a reference when reading stat blocks:

-DR reflects the full combat pressure an enemy applies, but two numbers do most of the work at the table: Hit Points (HP), which determine how long the enemy stays relevant, and Proficiency Bonus (PB), which represents training, coordination, and consistency.
+TR reflects the full combat pressure an enemy applies, but two numbers do most of the work at the table: Hit Points (HP), which determine how long the enemy stays relevant, and Proficiency Bonus (PB), which represents training, coordination, and consistency.

 0.255–8+2Minions and fodder; dropped by a single solid hit